Declaration on Corporate Governance 2012

 Pursuant to Sect.
-161 Stock Corporation Act (AktG), the Management Board and the Supervisory Board of a listed stock company shall annually declare that the recommendations of the «Government Commission of the German Corporate Governance Code» in the official part of the electronic Federal Gazette published by the Federal Ministry of Justice were or are complied with or which recommendations were or are not applied including the respective reasons.
+161 Stock Corporation Act (AktG), the Management Board and the Supervisory Board of a listed company shall annually declare that the recommendations of the “Government Commission of the German Corporate Governance Code” in the official part of the electronic Federal Gazette published by the Federal Ministry of Justice were or are compiled with, or which recommendations were or are not applied including the respective reasons.
 The declaration shall be made publicly accessible on the website of the company.

 - Sect.
 4.1.5 of the Code: When filling their managerial positions within the company, the Management Board considers company-specific realities as well as an appropriate level of diversity.
 In our opinion, however, the guidelines of the DCGK inappropriately restrict the Management Board in its selection of suitable candidates for managerial positions which need to be filled.

 - Sect.
 5.1.2 Para.
 1 as well as Sect.
 5.4.1 Para.
 2 and Para.
 3 of the Code: A guideline for the structure of the Management Board as stipulated in Sect.
-5.1.2, Para 1 of the Code inappropriately restricts the Supervisory Board in its selection of suitable members of the Management Board.
+5.1.2 Para.
+1 of the Code inappropriately restricts the Supervisory Board in its selection of suitable members of the Management Board.
 The same applies to an objective for the composition structure of the Supervisory Board as stated in Sect.
-5.4.1, Para.
+5.4.1 Para.
 2 and 3 of the Code.
-We are fundamentally of the opinion that this constitutes a too extensive limitation in the selection of suitable candidates for the Supervisory Board on an individual case basis.
+We are fundamentally of the opinion that this constitutes an excessively extensive limitation in the selection of suitable candidates for the Supervisory Board on an individual case basis.
 Moreover, such an objective also compromises the right of our shareholders to elect the members of the Supervisory Board.

 - Sect.
 5.1.2 Para.
 2 Sent.
 3 of the Code: The Supervisory Board has not set an age limit for members of the Management Board.
 The members of the Supervisory Board believe that suitability for a company management position depends first and foremost on individual ability and performance.